danameisnothing/lua-numcheck/README.md

-# lua-numcheck
+# lua-utils
-A Lua module for checking numbers
+A Lua module to make stuff easier i guess